 - Schedule less the first week back.
 It’s a good idea to clear the schedule upon your return.
 Maybe consider giving after-school activities a miss such as swimming or soccer in exchange for a slower home pace and creating a bit of calm in your evening routine.
 Introducing a slightly earlier bedtime is also a good idea.

 - Bedtime routines.
-Make sure your child is in an age-appropriate sleep routine including appropriate day sleeps and bedtime that extends no later than 7.30pm and that your child knows how to self-settle at bedtime and can mostly get back to sleep during the night without your help.
+Make sure your child is in an age-appropriate sleep routine including appropriate day sleeps and bedtime that extends no later than about 7.30 pm.

 - Adjust time zones.
 Try to get back to the time zone where you are as soon as possible by adjusting naps and bedtime accordingly.